20 Ancient Greek Flower Myths

 From birth to death, from innocence to passion, flowers have numerous interpretations and implications in myths and legends of ancient Greece.

-Flowers often symbolize youth, beauty, and pleasure but they may also personify fragility and the sudden transition from life to death, several flowers, such as the anemone, crocus and hyacinth, take their names from Greek myths.
+Flowers often symbolize youth, beauty and pleasure but they may also personify fragility and the sudden transition from life to death.

-Chloris, Greek Goddess of Flowers (The Roman goddess Flora)
+Greek Goddess of Flowers (The Roman goddess Flora)

-Below are twenty flowers, whose names derive from, or are associated with, twenty, magical, sweet-smelling, Greek myths.
+Below are twenty flowers whose names derive from, or are associated with, twenty magical, sweet-smelling Greek myths.

 1. Aconite

-Aconite can grow up to a metre tall and bears purple or blue flowers; it tends to grow on rocky ground rather than in earth and is extremely poisonous and that is exactly what the ancient Greeks used it for, poison!
+They tend to grow on rocky ground rather than in earth and are extremely poisonous and that is exactly what the ancient Greeks used it for!

-Arachne, a shepherd’s daughter, challenged Athena, goddess of wisdom and crafts, to a weaving contest, once Athena saw Arachne’s talent was much greater than her own; she became consumed with rage and jealousy and beat Arachne around the head.
+Once Athena saw Arachne’s talent was much greater than her own she became consumed with rage and jealousy and beat Arachne around the head.

-Ashamed, Arachne hanged herself, on seeing this, Athena, declared, ‘Live on then and yet hang, condemned one, but, lest you are careless in the future, this same condition is declared, in punishment, against your descendants, to the last generation!’ and sprinkled her with Hecate’s poison.
+“Live on then and yet hang, condemned one, but, lest you are careless in the future, this same condition is declared, in punishment, against your descendants, to the last generation!“

 2. Anemone

-Greek mythology links the anemone, sometimes called the windflower, to the death of Adonis, a handsome youth, who was loved by two women, Persephone, queen of the Underworld and Aphrodite (Venus), goddess of love.
+Greek mythology links the anemone, sometimes called the windflower, to the death of Adonis, a handsome youth who was loved by two women, Persephone, queen of the Underworld and Aphrodite (Venus), goddess of love.

-One day whilst out hunting alone, Adonis was wounded by a wild boar.
+One day whilst out hunting alone Adonis was wounded by a wild boar.

-Aphrodite, upon hearing the cries of her lover, ran to his side, only to witness Adonis bleeding to death.
+Aphrodite, upon hearing the cries of her lover, ran to his side only to witness Adonis bleeding to death.

 Red anemones sprang from the earth where the drops of Adonis’s blood fell, (In another version of the story, the anemones were white before the death of Adonis, whose blood turned them to red).